 The case ruling is an unpublished opinion, but I expect it to be cited by numerous insurance company coverage attorneys in the future as “persuasive” authority even though it has no binding value on other cases since it is “unpublished.”
 Bad case facts can make for bad case law.
 I will discuss legal coverage reason tomorrow afternoon in my Chip @ 2 Livestream and with a special Friday afternoon blog.

 Still, the point of this blog post is that experts and the quality of their work, reports, and testimony matter a lot.
 Courts throughout the country have stiffened the requirements of expert opinion testimony.
 This trend has made our firm spend a lot more time to make experts work harder at their expertise so that they can present evidence to judges and juries.
-It has also led to an increase in the expense and uncertainly of litigation.
+It has also led to an increase in the expense and uncertainty of litigation.

 Jean Niven is another secret weapon in our firm.
 In this day of legal specialization, it is obvious that having a specialist lawyer in this area of expert witness law helps us win more cases.